Struggling to Reactivate Inactive Customers? AI Can Help

 In-App Messaging and Support

 In-app messaging is the best option for real-time, context-driven engagement.
-Send contextual content based on user behavior, like nudges to finish an action or discover a feature.
+Send contextual content based on user behaviour, such as nudges to complete an action or explore a feature.

 These support options, such as chat assistance, can further eliminate any barriers to the reactivation process.